marcelovani/bfd/README.md

 NOTES
 ======

-**Before updating from 8.x-1.x to 8.x-2.x., create an image style named "wide" (600x200, scale and crop).
-Or update and Uninstall and reinstall the theme but that way you will have to replace the blocks.**
+**To avoid error screen : Before updating from 8.x-1.x to 8.x-2.x., create an image style named "wide" (600x200, scale and crop).
+Or Uninstall the theme, update it and reinstall it - but that way you will have to replace blocks.**

-* Windows Edge V18 is not supported (it does not support **mask** CSS properties)
-, only Edge +V79 is supported.
+* Windows Edge V18 is not supported (it does not support **mask** CSS properties), only Edge +V79 is supported;
-* Bootstrap Tooltips, popover and modal might not work when logged in
+* Bootstrap Tooltips and popover do not work when logged in;
 * This version is built with  Bootstrap v4.4.1

 ## COMPARISON WITH THE MAIN THEMES BASED ON BOOTSTRAP